MTEL-USC/GNOM/ReadMe.md

 ## Single model run

-We refer to GNOM v1 as the Nd-cycling (and isotope) model with "optimized" parameters as described in [*Pasquier, Hines, et al.* (2021)](), which you can simply modify and run in just a few seconds on your laptop.
+We refer to GNOM v1 as the Nd-cycling (and isotope) model with "optimized" parameters as described in [*Pasquier, Hines, et al.* (2021)](), which you can modify and run in just a few seconds on your laptop.
-For a single model run, all you need is to set the model up and solve the resulting equations.
+For a single model run, all you need is to set the model up and solve the linear system.
 (For instructions on how to run the optimization of the model parameters, head over to the next section.)
 This is easily done in 3 steps: